Jeon Min-chul: Biography

-Jeon was born on June 19, 2004, in Gwangju, South Korea, to a family of office workers.
+Jeon was born on June 19, 2004, in Gwangju, Gyeonggi Province, South Korea, to a family of office workers.
 He has an older sister and brother.

 The first ballet Jeon ever watched was Giselle.
 After seeing it on TV, he told his mother he wanted to start ballet.

 His parents signed him up for Korean Traditional dance due to weak health.
 The studio director later recommended him to audition for the lead role in the musical Billy Elliot in 2017.
 Candidates underwent 8 weeks of training (6 days/week) in tap dance, ballet, contemporary dance, and singing.
-The selection was broadcast on the Korean TV show "Finding a Genius" (aired nationwide on SBS).
+The selection was broadcast on the Korean TV show Finding a Genius (aired nationwide on SBS).
 Jeon advanced to the finals — seven candidates were selected out of 200 — but ultimately wasn’t chosen as one of the four Billy performers due to his voice breaking and his height exceeding 150 cm.

 After the failed audition, he briefly stopped dancing.
-However, persuaded by the musical’s choreography director, he transferred from a regular middle school to Seonghwa Arts Middle School and began specializing in ballet.
-Since Jeon started ballet relatively late, he initially lacked experience.
-However, at the entrance ceremony at Seonghwa Arts High School, it was announced that he had taken first place in the enrollment practical exam.
+However, persuaded by the musical’s choreography director, he transferred from a regular middle school to Sunhwa Arts Middle School and began specializing in ballet.
+Despite starting ballet relatively compared to his peers, he gained a place at Sunhwa Arts High School after placing first in its admissions audition.

-He graduated from Seonghwa Arts High School and entered the Korea National University of Arts in 2022 under the gifted student program in dance performance.
+After high school, he entered the Korea National University of Arts and graduated in 2022 under the gifted student program in dance performance.

 In 2019, Jeon won second prize at the Korea International Ballet Competition.
 That same year, he reached the Top 12 Junior finals at the Youth America Grand Prix (Seoul, 2019).
 In 2023, he competed at the Youth America Grand Prix (Tampa and New York, 2023) in both the pas de deux and Solo Variation categories, winning first place in the pas de deux and third place in the Solo Variation.
 By winning first prize at one of ballet's major competitions, he earned exemption from mandatory Korean military service at just 18 years old.

 On June 6, 2024, he performed at the Ballet Layer Gala in two pieces: The Walk and Boléro, choreographed by Kim Yeongol.